Oldsmobile Diesel engine: LF7

-V6 engines
+V6

 In 1982, GM introduced a 4.3-liter V6 for longitudinal and transverse applications.
 All versions of the engine were rated at 85 bhp at 3600 rpm and 165 lbft at 1600 rpm.
+It did not have the same problems as the V8, as it has a denser bolt pattern and Oldsmobile's engineers were given more time to develop and test it.